Nazi concentration camps: Public perception

 This factory building in Dresden was the site of a subcamp of Flossenbürg.

 Arrests of Germans in 1933 were often accompanied by public humiliation or beatings.
 If released, prisoners might return home with visible marks of abuse or psychological breakdown.
-Using a "dual strategy of publicity and secrecy", the regime directed terror both at the direct victim as well as the entire society in order to eliminate its opponents and deter resistance.
+Using what historian Karola Fings terms a "dual strategy of publicity and secrecy", the regime directed terror both at the direct victim as well as the entire society in order to eliminate its opponents and deter resistance.
 Beginning in March 1933, detailed reports on camp conditions were published in the press.
 Nazi propaganda demonized the prisoners as race traitors, sexual degenerates, and criminals and presented the camps as sites of re-education.
 After 1933, reports in the press were scarce but larger numbers of people were arrested and people who interacted with the camps, such as those who registered deaths, could make conclusions about the camp conditions and discuss with acquaintances.

 The visibility of the camps heightened during the war due to increasing prisoner numbers, the establishment of many subcamps in proximity to German civilians, and the use of labor deployments outside the camps.
 These subcamps, often established in town centers in such locations as schools, restaurants, barracks, factory buildings, or military camps, were joint ventures between industry and the SS.
 An increasing number of German civilians interacted with the camps: entrepreneurs and landowners provided land or services, doctors decided which prisoners were healthy enough to continue working, foremen oversaw labor deployments, and administrators helped with logistics.
 SS construction brigades were in demand by municipalities to clear bomb debris and rebuild.
 For the prisoners, chances of survival rarely improved despite the contact with the outside world, although those few Germans who tried to help did not encounter punishment.
 Germans were often shocked to see the reality of the concentration camps up close, but reluctant to aid the prisoners because of fear that they would be imprisoned as well.
 Others found the poor state of the prisoners to confirm Nazi propaganda about them.

 Historian Robert Gellately argues that "the Germans generally turned out to be proud and pleased that Hitler and his henchmen were putting away certain kinds of people who did not fit in, or who were regarded as 'outsiders', 'asocials', 'useless eaters', or 'criminals.
-According to historian Karola Fings, fear of arrest did not undermine public support for the camps because Germans saw the prisoners rather than the guards as criminals.
+According to Fings, fear of arrest did not undermine public support for the camps because Germans saw the prisoners rather than the guards as criminals.
 She writes that demand for SS construction brigades "points to general acceptance of the concentration camps".
 In Cologne some construction brigade prisoners were shot in broad daylight.
+The murders at concentration camps were exploited in Allied war propaganda.